Strawberry Girls: History

-2010–13: Formation, Italian Ghosts, and debut album
+2010–2013: Formation, Italian Ghosts, and debut album

 Strawberry Girls formed shortly after guitarist Zachary Garren departed from post-hardcore band Dance Gavin Dance in February 2010.
 Garren then became acquainted with drummer Ben Rosett (formerly of The Trees) and subsequently began writing and recording music as Strawberry Girls.
 Soon after their first show as a duo, bassist Ian Jennings (also from The Trees) was added to complete the lineup.
 Garren spoke about the meaning behind the name Strawberry Girls in an interview with their label Tragic Hero Records.
 The name originally derives from a verse in the 1980 song "Christine" by English post-punk band Siouxsie and the Banshees.
-The band released their debut EP (extended play) album Italian Ghosts on October 28, 2011 independently.
+The band released their debut EP (extended play) album Italian Ghosts on October 28, 2011, independently.
 On June 25, 2012, the group released a cover of Carly Rae Jepsen's single "Call Me Maybe" which was reviewed as "dark and sexy" by The Air Space.
 The group also released a cover of Kendrick Lamar's single "Swimming Pools (Drank)" on December 2, 2012.
-The band recorded their debut studio album, French Ghetto, at Spirit Vision Studios in Carmel, California and was later released on April 20, 2013 to Bandcamp.
+The band recorded their debut studio album, French Ghetto, at Spirit Vision Studios in Carmel, California, and was later released on April 20, 2013, to Bandcamp.
 The album was later re-released through Tragic Hero Records on September 20, 2013.
 French Ghetto features guest appearances from Kurt Travis of A Lot Like Birds (formerly of Dance Gavin Dance), Shane Smit of Overtone, Nic Newsham of Gatsby's American Dream, Gavin Mulkey, and Kathleen Delano.
 Garren spoke about the guest vocalists and musicians on French Ghetto, stating:

-2013–15: American Graffiti
+2013–2015: American Graffiti

 In June 2013, the band signed a recording contract with record label Tragic Hero Records.
 The band toured as a supporting act on the Into Orbit Tour with headliner Stolas from August 14 to September 17, 2013.
 Garren went into the studio with Kurt Travis and wrote and recorded guitar for Kurt's debut full-length studio album, Everything Is Beautiful, which was released on May 14, 2014.
-In support of the album, Garren toured with Travis from May 14 to June 7, 2014 with supporting acts Hotel Books and So Much Light in North America.
+In support of the album, Garren toured with Travis from May 14 to June 7, 2014, with supporting acts Hotel Books and So Much Light in North America.

-The band released their sophomore studio album, American Graffiti, on November 27, 2015 through Tragic Hero Records.
+The band released their second studio album, American Graffiti, on November 27, 2015, through Tragic Hero Records.